CHLoschen/CHLoschen.github.io/_posts/2020-02-10-superresolution.md

 # Super-Resolution via Deep Learning (with fastai)

 Obviously there is a big hype concerning deep learning and its sometimes difficult to tell whether this hype is justified or not.
-Therefore it is advisable to make your own picture about the potential of deep learning.
+In order to find out what is really going on it is advisable to make one's own picture about the potential of deep learning.

-For that reason I recommend to study the fastai[fastai](https://course.fast.ai/) lectures on deep-learning given by Jeremy Howard.
+For that reason I recommend to study the [fastai](https://course.fast.ai/) lectures on deep-learning given by Jeremy Howard.
 Here are some fascinating results from this course "Practical Deep Learning for Coders, v3".
 In [lesson 7](https://course.fast.ai/videos/?lesson=7) of the 2019 course one of the topics was about so-called "superresolution", i.e. to improve(!) the resolution of low-res images with deep learning.
+The picture below are obtained with the jupyter-notebook introduced in this course.

 ![](/images/lowres.png "original, low res image")
 ![](/images/predicted.png "image improved via neural net")